saifaustcse/git-workflow-and-commands/README.md

     # Create a new branch and switch to the branch.
     $ git checkout -b [branch]

-    # Switch to the specified branch and update the workspace.
+    # Switch to the specified branch.
     $ git checkout [branch-name]

     # Switch to the previous branch.